LaxarJS/laxar/docs/manuals/widgets_and_activities.md

 To write the controller for your widget, you will need to implement some business logic.
 For a very simple shopping cart this means

-* summing the contents of the cart
+- summing the contents of the cart

-* increasing or decreasing the quantity of individual positions within the cart.
+- increasing or decreasing the quantity of individual positions within the cart.

 Throughout this example, we will be using the `angular` integration technology (AngularJS v1), as it is familiar to developers coming from LaxarJS v1.
 Different integration technologies should work in a similar fashion.
+For more information on the AngularJS integration, consult the [angular adapter documentation](https://laxarjs.org/docs/laxar-angular-adapter-v2-latest/).

 The Yeoman generator has already created an empty controller along with some AngularJS infrastructure (module and injections).
 For a shopping cart, *this* might be an appropriate starting implementation with some dummy data: